Skip to main content

 The University is committed to enhancing the student experience by implementing evidence-based evaluation methods that directly inform and support the Teaching and Learning Strategy.

-Working with students and staff, and in support of this work, we have developed the Student Evaluation of Teaching (SET) survey.
-The intention is that this will replace the Unit of Study Survey (USS) after piloting and evaluation.
+Working with students and staff, we have developed the Student Evaluation of Teaching (SET) survey which is intended to replace the Unit of Study Survey (USS) after piloting and evaluation.

 The SET survey is a refreshed institutional tool designed to gather student feedback on the quality of their learning and teaching experiences at Sydney.
 It focuses on both the unit and the teaching within it, providing valuable insights into how students perceive the organisation, content, delivery, support, and impact of their coursework.

 The survey includes both unit-level and teacher-level questions.
-It distinguishes betwen quantitative feedback on individual teachers and qualitative feedback on teaching practices across the unit, ensuring feedback remains constructive and focused on enhancing the learning experience.
+It distinguishes between quantitative feedback on units and individual teachers and qualitative feedback on teaching practices across the unit, ensuring feedback remains constructive and focused on enhancing the learning experience.

 The SET survey will be: